Fljotsdalur (Fljótsdalur): Iceland's Waterfall Valley

 Kirkjufoss

-A picturesque waterfall surrounded by lush green vegetation
+A waterfall surrounded by green vegetation

 Lagarfljót Lake